iMrDJAi/UndoRedo.js/README.md

 console.log(myHistory.current());
 // output => "123456"
 ```
->As you can see the current element stay `"123456"`, so this time it returns the next element without stepping forward.
+>As you can see the current element stays `"123456"`, so this time it returns the next element without stepping forward.
 We call this parameter: `readOnly`.
 >
 >What if we undo then record then redo again?
 ```js